This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Juan Ignacio García Carrión Foundation

-Furthermore, at the 'GARCÍA-CARRIÓN FOUNDATION', founded 40 years ago, people carry out their work in specially equipped warehouses, attached to the plants and warehouses.
+In addition, at the "GARCÍA-CARRIÓN FOUNDATION", founded 40 years ago, people carry out their work in specially equipped facilities adjacent to the production plants and warehouses.

-For García-Carrión, sustainability is a fundamental pillar that runs through its entire business strategy.
-In this sense, it has always been a pioneer and revolutionary in the search for innovative solutions that allow it to positively impact our environment.
+For García-Carrión, sustainability is a fundamental pillar that cuts across its entire business strategy.
+In this regard, it has always been a pioneer and revolutionary in the search for innovative solutions that enable it to have a positive impact on our environment.
 A constant revolution, also in terms of sustainability.

-García-Carrión is a leader in the sector not only for what it does, but also for how and why it does it.
-Since its inception, it has believed in local products and is faithful to tradition, while also looking to the future and always putting the consumer at the center of its activities.
+García-Carrión is a leader in the sector not only because of what it does, but also because of how and why it does it.
+Since its inception, it has believed in local products and remained faithful to tradition, while looking to the future and always putting the consumer at the center of its activity.

 Respect for biodiversity, the creation of stable, quality jobs, and the responsible use of resources are fundamental pillars for the company.

-This irrevocable commitment to the planet is realized through its 360° Sustainability strategy, encompassing environmental, economic, and social aspects.
-Through this strategy, García-Carrión develops top-quality products using raw materials from sustainable, local agriculture, produced efficiently with the latest technology, and generating the lowest possible impact to protect the planet.
+This unwavering commitment to the planet is embodied in its 360º Sustainability strategy, which has environmental, economic, and social dimensions.
+Through this strategy, García-Carrión develops products of the highest quality, using raw materials from sustainable and local agriculture, produced efficiently with the latest technology and generating the least possible impact to protect the planet.

 García-Carrión today